Empress Michiko: Engagement and marriage

 In August 1957, she met then-Crown Prince Akihito on a tennis court at Karuizawa near Nagano.
 The Imperial Household Council formally approved the engagement of the Crown Prince to Michiko Shōda on 27 November 1958.
 At that time, the media presented their encounter as a real "fairy tale", or the "romance of the tennis court".
 The engagement ceremony took place on 14 January 1959.

 The future Crown Princess was the daughter of a wealthy industrialist, but she was still a commoner.
 During the 1950s, the media and most persons familiar with the Japanese monarchy had assumed that the powerful Imperial Household Agency would select a bride for the Crown Prince from the daughters of the former court nobility, or from one of the former branches of the Imperial Family.
-Some traditionalists opposed the engagement, as Shōda came from a Catholic family, and although she was never baptized, she was educated at Catholic institutions and seemed to share the faith of her parents.
+Some traditionalists opposed the engagement, as Shōda came from a Catholic family. was educated at Catholic institutions and seemed to share the faith of her parents.
 It was also widely rumoured that Empress Kōjun had opposed the engagement.
-After the death of Empress Kōjun in 2000, Reuters announced that she had been one of the strongest opponents of the marriage and that, in the 1960s, she had driven her daughter-in-law to depression by persistently accusing her of not being suitable for her son.
+After the death of Empress Kōjun in 2000, Reuters recalled her as one of the strongest opponents of the marriage.
 Death threats alerted the authorities to ensure the security of the Shōda family.
-Yukio Mishima, known for his traditionalist position, said at the time: "The imperial system becomes 'tabloidesque' in its move toward democratization.
+Mishima, known for his extreme traditionalist position, said at the time: "The imperial system becomes 'tabloidesque' in its move toward democratization.
 It's all wrong—the idea (of the Imperial Family) losing its dignity by connecting with the people."